leclair-7/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-The final model used consists of a convolutional neural network which takes in an input shape of 64 x 64 X 3, normalizes it using in a keras lambda layer followed by convolutional layers, drop out layers, a layer that flattens the inputs to a 1-D array ending with fully connected layers.
+The final model used consists of a convolutional neural network which takes in an input shape of 64 x 64 X 3, normalizes it using in a keras lambda layer followed by convolutional layers, drop out layers, and a layer that flattens the inputs to a 1-D array ending with fully connected layers.

 I decided to use the ELU activation function because the literature suggests it works better for this purpose however in practice it appears to perform similarly to the RELU activation function.

 #### 2. Attempts to reduce overfitting in the model

-Over fitting was reduced by adding a drop out layers in various places (see architecture section).
+Over fitting was reduced by adding drop out layers in various places (see architecture section).
 Another way over fitting was reduced was to tune the file upload process.
 That is, only 30% of the images with steering angle equal to zero were allowed to be uploaded.
 This made the data more balanced while reducing hard drive accesses.

 #### 3. Model parameter tuning